A previous post[MIR] focused on our

 the major surveillance

-The 2020s, however, will see attempts at creating efficient data markets to figure out the data's true financial value through the interplay between supply and demand.
+The 2020s, however, will likely see attempts at creating efficient data markets to figure out the data's true financial value through the interplay between supply and demand.
 Even some of the

 sensitive medical data